qonto/gradle-workshop/README.md

 </details>

-## Step 5: Create the QontoExtension to allow the user to specify default values [IN PROGRESS]
+## Step 5: Create the QontoExtension to allow the user to specify default values ✅

 <details>
 <summary>Create the QontoExtension.</summary>